-Tenders and Fraudulent Documents
+Tenders and fraudulent documents

 We had the privilege to attend a briefing session of the National Department of Health the other day.
 These briefing sessions are always special, specifically those for the supply of pharmaceutical products.
-These products are very specialized and only companies that have the correct credentials can actually respond to these tenders.
+These products are very specialized and only companies that have the correct credentials can respond to these tenders.
 What this mean is that if you are not in the pharmaceutical industry and you do not have the correct licencing for your products then you waste your time attending the briefing session and responding to the tender.

 The Government is wide awake to fraud and one gets the feeling that they are starting to clamp down on fraud and corruption in the tender environment.
 That is good for South Africa as well as for all the companies that respond to tenders.